Abu-Waqaas/ANALYSIS-OF-DRINKS/README.md

 Months when waas the sales made.
 YEARS: The year each sales was made
 Language: To know if the country is an English speaking countrhy or French speaking country
+Quarters: The months were grouped into 4 Quarters Drink Types; Thedrinks were classifie into 'Malt drinks' and 'Non Malt Drinks'

 For us to be able to provide answers to a particular question that was asked from the country, a new column named (LANGUAGE) was created, the essence of this is to separate the ANGLOPHONE countries from the FRANCOPHONES.